jctp/james-mblab-clothes-female/README.md

 For the full and official legal text of the MB-Lab project, which this project inherits, see [here](https://github.com/animate1978/MB-Lab/blob/master/license.txt).

+## Credits
+Some materials come by way of the utterly brilliant https://cc0textures.com/, which provides extremely high-quality PBR materials without usage restrictions and is an absolutely indispensible part of any CGI artist's toolbox.

+Patterns come from CC0/public domain sources found around the internet.
+Whilst I believe in good faith that they are indeed public domain, they are user-submitted content and as with any such content sadly run the risk of having been fraudently uploaded under an open licence without any authority to do so.
+If this has happened to any of the patterns used in this project and you are or represent the copyright owner, please let me know **immediately** so we can correct the issue.

 # Package Contents
 To see the contents of this package, see Contents.txt.